The Right Diagnosis Means the World!

 June 12, 2024

 After helping seniors and their families find peace of mind through senior living services for the last 25 years, Sales and Public Relations Director Shannon Conroy at Edgewood in Minot recently had an incredibly eye-opening experience of her own with her father, Don.
-She hopes that sharing their story will help encourage others to strongly advocate for their loved one’s healthcare needs regardless of their age.
+She hopes that sharing their story will help encourage others.
+It’s necessary to strongly advocate for their loved one’s healthcare needs regardless of their age.

 After a series of falls, significant cognitive changes, and a trip to the ER, Don was diagnosed with a concussion and dementia.
 However, his symptoms and their quick onset from October 2023 to April 2024 didn’t feel quite right based on Shannon’s previous experience working with those who have dementia.